 How much will studying abroad cost?

 TU is committed to making study abroad affordable to its students.
-On a TU approved program students pay only TU tuition and housing abroad.
-On an appeal program, students still pay TU tuition and abroad housing plus an additional study abroad fee.
+On a TU approved Blue program students pay only TU tuition and housing abroad.
+On a Gold program students still pay TU tuition and abroad housing plus an additional study abroad fee.

 On some programs, meals may also be included.
 Click here for the list of TU approved programs.
 Keep in mind that the cost of attending a program abroad will vary from student to student depending upon personal spending habits, current exchange rate in the host country as well as program type, length, and distance to program site.